 How important is Medicaid reimbursement policy for telehealth implementation in rural communities?

-Telehealth technology has the capability to change the landscape of rural healthcare, but as with any new technology, federal and state regulations and payment policies are not yet uniform; creating a significant variation between states.
-According to the Center for Connected Health Policy's (CCHP) 50 State Analysis of State Telehealth Laws and Reimbursement Policies, Medicaid programs in forty-eight states and Washington, D.C. provide reimbursement in some form for telehealth services, leaving Iowa, Massachusetts, New Hampshire, and Rhode Island as the three without.
-Although almost all states are reimbursing to some degree for telehealth services, no two states are reimbursing at the same rate or for the same services.
+Telehealth technology has the potential to change the landscape of rural healthcare.
+However, as is the case with many new technologies, federal and state regulations are not yet uniform, and there are significant variations between state reimbursement policies.
+According to the Center for Connected Health Policy's (CCHP) 50 state analysis of State Telehealth Laws and Reimbursement Policies, Medicaid programs in forty-eight states and Washington, D.C. provide reimbursement in some form for telehealth services.
+Only Massachusetts and Rhode Island are without written Medicaid reimbursement policies for telehealth services.
+Although most states reimburse to some degree for telehealth services, no two states reimburse at the same rate or for the same services.

 These six examples of telehealth reimbursement demonstrate state variation: